-Dr. Branch has appointments as Professor in the Community and Family Health and the Health Policy and Management departments at the College of Public Health at the University of South Florida, and he previously was dean of the College of Public Health at the University of South Florida.
+Dr. Branch is a Professor Emeritus in the Community and Family Health and the Health Policy and Management departments at the College of Public Health at the University of South Florida, and he previously was dean of the College of Public Health at the University of South Florida.
 Before that he was a Research Professor in Duke University's Center for the Study of Aging and Human Development (1995 – 2002), and was the Director of Duke's MD-MPH Program and Director of its Long-Term Care Research Program.
 He has also held faculty appointments from Harvard Medical School and Harvard School of Public Health from 1978 to 1986 (and an adjunct appointment at the Harvard School of Dental Medicine from 1986 to the present), from Boston University School of Medicine from 1986 to 1996, and an adjunct appointment from Tufts University School of Medicine from 1984 to 1992.

 He contributes regularly to the health policy field as evidenced by his over 150 articles in peer-reviewed journals and his over 50 book chapters and monographs.
 He currently is the co-editor of the Journal of Aging and Health, was the editor-in-chief of The Gerontologist, on the editorial board of two other professional journals, and reviews for several others every year.